2,600 guests cancel at short notice - "never happened in 30 years"

 Overall, the situation for European travelers was even more difficult.
 An anonymous German tourist reported that he and other Europeans had not received an email from MSC.
 It was only when they were on the cruise ship that they learned of the change of route.

 Foolish for MSC Meraviglia’s uninformed passengers: they based their itinerary entirely on the cruise’s true destination, the Caribbean.
 Her wardrobe consisted of summer dresses, skirts and bikinis.
 Not ideal with five degrees and a gale on board while in Boston.
 In the end, 2,600 of the original 5,400 guests had to cancel their trip on the cruise ship.
 Canada?
-Not with them.
-Meanwhile, the passengers faced hellish temperatures on a journey that turned out to be a journey from hell.
+Not with them. with Meanwhile, passengers faced hellish temperatures in what turned out to be a journey from hell.
 (Han)

 “Communicator.
 Entrepreneur.
 Introvert.
 Passionate problem solver.
 Organizer.
 Social media ninja.”